amnr/dlutils/README.md

 # `dynlibutils`

-`dynlibutils` is a Nim library for easier shared library loading.
+`dynlibutils` is a Nim package for easy shared library loading.

 ## Installing